Otus-DevOps-2021-05/vshender_infra/README.md

 - `yc` CLI utility was installed and configured.
 - Installation and deployment scripts are created.
 - The command to create a VM was added to the readme file.
+- The metadata file that deploys the application on VM instance creation was created.

 Related Yandex Cloud documentation: